jisfy/restful-rental-store/README.md

 support for a HAL extension called HAL-FORMS [5](#references).
 This extension provides support for the self contained resource representations described before.
 Regretfully the project isn't publicly available yet.

 In order to try to fill the semantic gap left by HAL, some external documentation is required.
-One which a proper description of the link relations, what they mean, the HTTP verb that should be used, and a nice resource representation description.
+One with a proper description of the link relations, what they mean, the HTTP verb that should be used, and a nice resource representation description.
 Some like to use Swagger to provide this documentation, but I feel it is more REST-level-2 oriented.
 Others like to provide the documentation in plain english.
 I think it is much better to provide a machine-readable documentation.
 One that we can use to build smart clients.
 Basically, this documentation is often called a **Profile**.
 A document that provides additional semantic information